 Many health clubs prefer to bill consumers automatically, either by charging the payments to their credit cards or by electronically withdrawing them from their bank accounts.
 Automatic billing can be a direct benefit to both consumers and health clubs.
 It allows consumers to save time preparing payments and to eliminate the chance of being charged fees for late payments.
 In addition, it affords health clubs a cost efficient billing system.
 However, problems may arise when consumers cancel their memberships.
 In fact, the majority of consumer complaints and inquiries about health clubs with Consumer Affairs concern automatic billing issues that arise when consumers terminate their memberships.

 If you are concerned about automatic billing, ask about other payment methods.
-By law, health clubs may not require consumers to pay with electronic fund transfers. ( M.G.L., c 167B, §7(3)) They also may not require the use of a credit card to pay for the service. ( M.G.L., c 255D, §10A)
+By law, health clubs may not require consumers to pay with electronic fund transfers. ( M.G.L., c 167B, §7(3))

 To stop an authorized electronic transfer, you must inform your financial institution orally or in writing 3 business days before the scheduled date of the transfer.
 You should notify the health club in writing in advance as well .